everydotorg/donate-button/README.md

 Here is an example html file with a donate button for https://www.every.org/lilbubsbigfund.
 You can copy paste this code and and then replace lilbubsbigfund with the correct handle.

-If you want us to style the button for you, add `data-edo-button` and it will use Every.org styling.
+If you want us to style the button for you, add `data-every-button` and it will use Every.org styling.

 ```html
 <!DOCTYPE html>